cmertin/cmertin.github.io/_posts/2016-11-11-Predicting-Air-Quality.markdown

 This can easily be extended to different powers of $$x$$ by simply changing $$h_{\theta}(x)$$.

+The python script used to generate these plots can be found [here](https://github.com/cmertin/Machine_Learning/blob/master/Post_Programs/polynomail_regression.py).

 #### Normal Equation

 The normal equation is good for various problems in giving the minimum of the